Marie McDonald: Alleged kidnapping

 Police immediately began to doubt McDonald's story, which changed several times.
-Those doubts were furthered when it was discovered that the newspapers which the two supposed abductors used to construct the note found in McDonald's mailbox were found in McDonald's fireplace.
-Upon searching McDonald's home, police found a copy of the novel The Fuzzy Pink Nightgown, by Sylvia Tate.
-The book tells the story of a movie star who is kidnapped by two men.
-One investigator noticed that details in the book matched McDonald's story.
-Police then asked McDonald to undergo a polygraph test but her lawyer refused.
-McDonald agreed to reenact the abduction which the police filmed.
+Those doubts deepened when police found suspicious evidence at her home, including newspapers used in the construction of the note in her fireplace.
+Additionally, a novel called The Fuzzy Pink Nightgown was discovered, mirroring the kidnapping story of a movie star who is kidnapped by two men.
+Although asked to undergo a polygraph test, McDonald's lawyer refused.
+McDonald agreed to a re-enactment, which was filmed by police.
 Her estranged husband Harry Karl also doubted the story and claimed McDonald was "not a well woman".
-He also said that he doubted that two men would have easily abducted her as she would have surely fought back.
-McDonald then accused Karl of orchestrating the abduction for publicity purposes (Karl denied this, calling her claims "absurd and ridiculous").
-She later admitted that she made up Karl's alleged involvement.
+McDonald accused Karl of orchestrating the abduction for publicity purposes, but later admitted that she fabricated his alleged involvement.

-After investigating the alleged kidnapping, police admitted that they could find no conclusive evidence that the event took place, due to "perplexing discrepancies".
+After investigating the alleged kidnapping, police admitted that they could find no conclusive evidence that the event took place due to "perplexing discrepancies".
 On January 16, a grand jury convened to investigate the kidnapping.
 McDonald testified that her story changed frequently because she was in shock when she gave her initial statement and had been taking sedatives when she gave other statements.
 After weighing the evidence, the grand jury could not come up with any conclusive evidence to bring charges against anyone.

 Death

-On October 21, 1965, McDonald's sixth husband, Donald F. Taylor, found her slumped over her dressing table in their Hidden Hills, California home.
+On October 21, 1965, McDonald's sixth husband, Donald F. Taylor, found her slumped over her dressing table in their home in Hidden Hills, California.
 On October 30, the coroner announced that McDonald's death was caused by "active drug intoxication due to multiple drugs" and was determined to be an accident or a suicide.
-The case was then referred to a suicide team of psychologists and psychiatrists who would determine the final mode of her death.
+The case was referred to a suicide team of psychologists and psychiatrists, which determined the final cause of her death.
 McDonald's funeral was held on October 23 at the Church of the Recessional at Forest Lawn Memorial Park, Glendale in Glendale, California.
 Her remains were interred in the Freedom Mausoleum at Forest Lawn Memorial Park, Glendale.
 In December 1965, the suicide team classified her death as "accidental" after determining that she likely did not choose to die by suicide.

-Three months after McDonald's death, on January 3, 1966, her widower, Donald F. Taylor, died of an intentional overdose of Seconal.
-McDonald's three surviving children were raised by Harry Karl (her former husband) and his wife, Debbie Reynolds.
-On May 4, 1967, McDonald's father, Evertt "Ed" Frye, died by a self-inflicted gunshot to the head in the garage of his New Smyrna Beach, Florida home.
+Three months after McDonald's death, on January 3, 1966, her widower Donald F. Taylor died of an intentional overdose of Seconal.
+McDonald's three surviving children were raised by Harry Karl (her former husband) and his wife Debbie Reynolds.
+On May 4, 1967, McDonald's father Evertt "Ed" Frye died by a self-inflicted gunshot to the head in the garage of his home in New Smyrna Beach, Florida.